koushik-vardhan-B/networksecurity/README.md

 ## Implementation Overview

 1. **Data Ingestion:**
-   - Loads data from a source (e.g., MongoDB or CSV).
+   - Loads phishing dataset (network features and labels) from a source (e.g., MongoDB or CSV).
    - Splits data into training and testing sets.
    - Saves processed data for downstream tasks.